Skip to content

 • Monday of the 4th week of full semester course

-• Fifth weekday of any course less than 8 weeks long
+• Friday of 1st week of any course less than 8 weeks long

-The Honors Program will contact faculty at the end of the semester and ask for a grade report, where the faculty will provide the grade for the course and the grade for the Honors project.
-Students must earn a B or above for both the course and the Honors project to receive Honors credit.
+The Honors Program will contact faculty at the end of the semester and ask for a grade report, where the faculty will provide the grade for the course and the grade for the Honors component.
+Students must earn a B or above for both the course and the Honors component to receive Honors credit.

 Students must write Honors contracts for classes they are currently taking.